survivejs/webpack-book/manuscript/optimizing/06_build_analysis.md

 # Build Analysis

 Analyzing build statistics is a good step towards understanding webpack better.
-Visualizing them helps you to understand the composition of your bundles.
+Visualizing webpack output helps you to understand the composition of your bundles.

 ## Configuring Webpack

 To get suitable output, you need to do a couple of tweaks to the configuration.
-At minimum, you should set the `--json` flag and pipe the output to a file as follows:
+At a minimum, you should set the `--json` flag and pipe the output to a file as follows:

 **package.json**